-The page displaying user events has a blank area in the main display box (which is called a column).
+The page displaying user events has a blank area at the top of the main display rectangle (which is called a column) which contains graphs for each of the threads in the program.

-- Enter edit mode by clicking the Edit icon on the toolbar. - Select the Data Graph menu item from the Graph menu.
+- Enter edit mode by clicking the Edit/View icon on the toolbar. - Select the Data Graph menu item from the Graph menu.